-The sortlist statement (see below) takes an address_match_list and interprets it in a special way.
-Each top level statement in the sortlist must itself be an explicit address_match_list with one or two elements.
-The first element (which may be an IP address, an IP prefix, an ACL name or a nested address_match_list) of each top level list is checked against the source address of the query until a match is found.
+The sortlist statement (see below) takes an address\match\list and interprets it in a special way.
+Each top level statement in the sortlist must itself be an explicit address\match\list with one or two elements.
+The first element (which may be an IP address, an IP prefix, an ACL name or a nested address\match\list) of each top level list is checked against the source address of the query until a match is found.
+When the addresses in the first element overlap, the first rule to match gets selected.